StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 What is the best stock trading app for beginners?

-For beginners in 2024, the best stock trading apps are Fidelity and Charles Schwab.
+For beginners in 2025, the best stock trading apps are Fidelity and Charles Schwab.
 Between the two brokers, Schwab has the edge for educational resources and trading tools.
-Meanwhile, Fidelity stands out for ease of use.
+Meanwhile, Fidelity stands out for ease of use and an innovative Youth app designed for teens.
+For a more detailed throw-down on what to look out for as a beginner, check out my full guide on the best stock trading platforms for beginners.

 What app allows you to practice stock trading?